Muddz/StyleableToast/README.md

 ## Installation

-Add the depedency in your `build.gradle.` The library is distributed via jCenter
+Add the depedency in your `build.gradle` The library is distributed via jCenter

 ```groovy
 dependencies {